VR-25/acc/README.md

 > How do I report issues?

 Open issues on GitHub or contact the developer on Facebook, Telegram (preferred) or XDA (links below).
-Always provide as much information as possible - and attach `/sdcard/acc-logs-*tar.gz`.
+Always provide as much information as possible.
-The archive is generated automatically under certain conditions.
+Attach `/sdcard/acc-logs-*tar.gz` - generated by `acc -le` _right after_ the problem occurs.
-If the file doesn't exist, run `acc -le` (to generate it) _right after_ the problem occurs.
+Refer back to `TROUBLESHOOTING > Diagnostics/Logs` for additional details.

 > Why won't you support my device?
 I've been waiting for ages!

-Firstly, never lose hope!
+Firstly, have some extra patience!
 Secondly, several systems don't have intuitive charging control files; I have to dig deeper - and oftentimes, improvise; this takes extra time and effort.
 Lastly, some systems don't support custom charging control at all;  in such cases, you have to keep trying different kernels and uploading the respective power supply logs.
 Refer back to `POWER SUPPLY LOGS (HELP NEEDED)`.